icerpc/icerpc-docs/pages/slice/language-reference/lexical-rules.md

 ## Using a keyword as an identifier

-It is possible to use a Slice keyword as an identifier by prefixing the keyword with a backslash, for example:
+It is possible to use a Slice keyword as an identifier by prefixing the keyword with a backslash; for example:

 ```slice
 struct dictionary {     // Error!